 Special Mincemeat Recipe

-Ted has been a fan of the Traditional Mincemeat Recipe for several years but his wife does not enjoy sultanas or currants.
+Traditional Mincemeat Recipe for several years but his wife does not enjoy sultanas or currants.
 So Ted being the wonderful man that he is has devised another special mincmeat recipe for Connie using blueberries and cranberries – her favourite dried fruits.

 Mincemeat doesn’t just have to made from raisins and sultanas.
 Try this special mincemeat recipe with cranberries and blueberries to ring some changes this Christmas

 This has now become a tradition in their household.
 Ted has been kind enough to share the recipe – I wonder if it will be added to many other people’s Christmas time favourites as a result!
 Traditional food is always welcome since it brings back memories of Christmas past but twists on Traditional recipes keep things fresh – and create new memories along the timelines!